hashgraph/hedera-mirror-node/docs/operations.md

            username: mirror_importer
    ```

+### Configuration for Faster Ingestion of Historical Data

+The following resource allocation and configuration is recommended to speed up historical data ingestion:

+1. Importer

+   - Resource allocation

+       A dedicated Google Cloud n1-standard-4 (4 vCPUs, 15 GB memory) VM instance.

+   - Configuration:

+      ```yaml
+        hedera:
+          mirror:
+            importer:
+              downloader:
+                record:
+                  batchSize: 600
+                  frequency: 1
+              parser:
+                record:
+                  entity:
+                    redis:
+                      enabled: false
+                  frequency: 10
+                  queueCapacity: 40
+      ```

+      Note once the importer has caught up all data, please change the configuration to the default where applicable.

+2. PostgreSQL Database

+   - Resource allocation

+       A Google CloudSql PostgreSQL 13 instance with at least 4 vCPUs and 26 GB memory.

+   - Configuration:

+       Set the following flags.
+Note the unit is kilobytes.

+       - max_wal_size = 8388608
+       - work_mem = 262144

 ## Monitor

 The monitor is a Java-based application and should be able to run on any platform that Java supports.
 That said, we